 The ability to control your robot from a different WiFi network means you have live updates, system monitoring and control at your fingertips.

 Another workaround for older Roomba devices (500 and 600 series) is the Thinking Cleaner Faceplate (check it out).
 This is a simple attachable “plate” that makes your older robot into a “smart” robot with WiFi connectivity.
 Keep in mind, this is an after-market solution, not necessarily endorsed by iRobot.
 As of yet, there is nothing similar for older Neato’s.

 8) Pricing Considerations

-You CAN find robots for less than $300, but they are generally cheaper knock-offs of the real thing or designed for light cleaning maintenance (not deep cleans).
+You CAN find robots for less price, but they are generally cheaper knock-offs of the real thing or designed for light cleaning maintenance (not deep cleans).
 The Bissell SmartClean is a good example of fitting in the latter category.

 There’s always a trade-off in terms of value.
 The best deals are often for last year’s models.
 They are still modern enough to have many of the best (and latest) features, but are missing just a few of the cutting edge ones.
 Still, you can save a significant amount.
 The Roomba 870 is a good example of this kind of value.